 4–5 cloves garlic, minced

-2 15-oz. cans kidney beans, rinsed and drained
+2 15-ounce cans kidney beans, rinsed and drained

-Heat a large soup pot over medium.
-When ready, brown the ground beef with the onion and garlic.
-When almost brown, add the taco seasoning and 1 c. water.
-Add the remaining ingredients, including the remaining 2 c. water, bring to a medium boil, then, cover and reduce heat.
+Heat 1-2 teaspoons olive oil in a large soup pot over medium heat.
+When hot, brown the ground beef with the onion and garlic.
+When almost brown, add the taco seasoning and 1 cup water.
+Add the remaining ingredients, including the remaining 2 cups water, bring to a medium boil, then, cover and reduce heat.
 Simmer for at least 15 minutes.
 Serve with desired toppings.
-Makes 10 12-oz. servings.
+Makes 10 1 1/2-cup servings.

 Slow Cooker Instructions: After browning the meat, place all the ingredients into a slow cooker and cook on low for about 6-8 hours.